 Some babies are soothed by the gentle motion of riding in a car and may even fall asleep.
 You may want to try taking the baby for a cruise around the neighborhood the next time colic comes on.

 Although some parenting advice says that parents should not run to their baby every time it cries, for babies with colic, it can be beneficial.
 Just holding and trying to soothe your baby by saying "shhh" repeatedly can have a positive effect.

 5. Warm Bath

 A warm bath may give baby relaxation and help to ease colic.
 Do it only if your baby likes to take a shower.
 Don't force the baby if the baby cries more while bathing.

 6. HOLD THEM UPRIGHT

 If you have a fussy baby who refuses to settle down, holding them upright will help.
-Experts recommend to keep your baby for 30 minutes post-feeding them and if possible even let them sleep in that position.
+Experts recommend keeping your baby for 30 minutes post-feeding them and, if possible, even letting them sleep in that position.